The Bible, Genesis and Science

 The global duality heaven / earth of the whole evolution revealing the similarity between the formation of the universe and the Earth.

 This integral evolution gives a sequence of alternating elements heaven and earth, with heaven always surrounding the next element earth.
-With the atmosphere, the elements heaven begin to materialize, while before they represent nearly empty space, which shows that the invisible world becomes more and more visible, that is material, as a model on the planet Earth.
+With the atmosphere, the elements heaven begin to materialize, while before they represent nearly empty space, which shows that the invisible world becomes more and more visible, that is, material, as a model on the planet Earth.
 This materialization therefore extends to all levels up to Christ, the incarnated God, and the duality heaven / earth is not only expressed in the interior of the levels but also globally across all levels.
 In other terms, the levels are cut into two halves, those before and those after the formation of the planet Earth.
-The former manifest heaven and the latter earth thus expressing a global duality.
-To show this better, the integral evolution is represented in the form of a circle and the global duality is expressed by its two halves.
+The former manifest heaven and the latter earth thus expressing the global duality.

 Hence the whole of physical, biological, and human evolution ends up with Christ, who rejoins the first level, which stemmed from God.
 And since Christ is the Son of God, this circle of evolution is perfectly buckled and it seems that Col 1:15-16 is evinced: